van001/lesscode-fp/README.md

 In FP, data and functions are separate, hence you build library of functions to work with your data.

 Data last principle makes function [composition](https://github.com/van001/lesscode-fp#Composition), easier (builder pattern).
-Also it allows for a point free style of composition.
+Also, it allows for a point-free style of composition.

 ```
 // l2String converts, List to String.